 - ☐ Limited use While the Oval hosts a range of sports, it is not heavily used.
-Clubs report that the fees for sportsfield light use are high and, thus, a number prefer to train at venues such as Kamilaroi Oval. - ☐ Access As a locked venue, gaining access for both formal training and social training (e.g. athletics practice or informal use of the cricket practice nets) is problematic. - ☐ Poor athletics venue Despite a quality grass cover and attractive ancillary facilities, Varley Oval is not a suitable venue for athletics.
+Clubs report that the fees for sportsfield light use are high and, thus, a number prefer to train at venues such as Kamilaroi Oval. - ☐ Access As a locked venue, gaining access for both formal training and social training (e.g. athletics practice or informal use of the cricket practice nets) is problematic. - □ Poor athletics venue Despite a quality grass cover and attractive ancillary facilities, Varley Oval is not a suitable venue for athletics.
 The track is too circular and is not full length, there are limited areas for shot put and discus and the long/triple jump area is poorly located with approaches that are too short. - □ Not ideal for rectangular sports As an oval, the facility is a quality venue for AFL and cricket.
 However, for rugby league, the playing field is quite a long distance from the spectator areas (especially considering the pavilion is set back some distance from the oval boundary). - ☐ Lack of cover and seating for spectators despite being a premier venue that hosts sports events during the cold winter months and extreme hot summer months, their is a lack of cover (and seating) for spectators.
 Potentially, the space available in front of the pavilion could be developed as a covered seating area.

-- □ relocate athletics to an alternate purpose-built facility (e.g. Sports Complex) - ☐ investigate opportunities to provide covered spectator areas.
-(Potentially, the area directly in front of the pavilion may be redeveloped with tiered seating and a skillion roof).
+- ☐ relocate athletics to an alternate purpose-built facility (e.g. Sports Complex) - □ investigate opportunities to provide covered spectator areas.
+(Potentially, the area directly in front of the pavilion may be redeveloped with tiered seating and a skillion roof) - ☐ investigate the future use of Varley Oval for live music - install an image/ statue or plaque honouring Brigadier A.L.
+Varley